Franck–Hertz experiment: Experiment

-Franck and Hertz's original experiment used a heated vacuum tube containing a drop of mercury; they reported a tube temperature of 115 °C, at which the vapor pressure of mercury is about 100 pascals (and far below atmospheric pressure).
+Franck and Hertz's original experiment used a heated vacuum tube containing a drop of mercury; they reported a tube temperature of 115 °C, at which the vapour pressure of mercury is about 100 pascals (about a thousandth of the atmospheric pressure).
 A contemporary Franck–Hertz tube is shown in the photograph.
 It is fitted with three electrodes: an electron-emitting, hot cathode; a metal mesh grid; and an anode.
 The grid's voltage is positive relative to the cathode, so that electrons emitted from the hot cathode are drawn to it.
 The electric current measured in the experiment is due to electrons that pass through the grid and reach the anode.
 The anode's electric potential is slightly negative relative to the grid, so that electrons that reach the anode have at least a corresponding amount of kinetic energy after passing the grid.